Local Democracy Project

 The Candidate Survey

 Between 2022 and 2026, the Project will field the largest survey of election candidates in Canadian history.
-The on-line survey will be sent to all candidates for municipal office in all Canadian municipalities with a population larger than 25,000 people.
-In provinces where fewer than four municipalities meet this threshold, we include the four largest municipalities in that province.
-We expect the survey to reach over 4,000 candidates in 183 municipalities in all ten provinces.
-All responses will be kept anonymous.
+The on-line survey will be sent to all candidates for municipal office in municipalities across Canada.
+In Fall 2022 we fielded surveys in British Columbia, Manitoba, Ontario, New Brunswick, and Prince Edward Island.
+In Fall 2024 we are fielding the survey in Nova Scotia and Saskatchewan.
+All responses are kept anonymous.
+To date, more than 2,500 candidates have responded to the survey.

-If you are a municipal candidate and have questions about the survey, please contact us at mldproject@uwo.ca.
+If you are a municipal candidate or local election official and have questions about the survey, please contact us at mldproject@uwo.ca.